Why Christian Couples Search for Faith-Based Retreats

 That’s where many Christian couples are finding a middle path: a private, therapist-led marriage retreat that isn’t “Christian” in branding, but still deeply respects your faith and commitment to one another.

-What Christian Couples Often Want in a Marriage Retreat
+What Christian Couples Look for in a Faith-Based Marriage Retreat

 If you and your spouse are searching for a Christian marriage retreat, chances are you value: